Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Rationale and key questions

-Our measures rely on specific further assumptions.
-For self-reports, we assume that language models can introspect their preferences (see e.g. \citeay{perez2023towards}), are semantically competent to understand and answer questions (see e.g. \citeay{templeton2024scaling}, \citeay{liu2023meaning}, \citeay{lyre2024understanding}), and are motivated to respond accurately in our experimental design.
+Our measures rely on specific further assumptions to be valid.
+For self-reports, we assume that language models have preferences they are capable of introspecting (see e.g. \citeay{perez2023towards}), are semantically competent to understand and answer questions (see e.g. \citeay{templeton2024scaling}, \citeay{liu2023meaning}, \citeay{lyre2024understanding}), and are motivated to respond accurately in our experimental design.
 While research like ours can help test these assumptions, independent lines of research are needed for confirmation.
-For the non-verbal measure, we assume that models can make choices driven by their goals, and that the resulting behavior reflects these goals rather than factors such as a tendency to produce human-pleasing responses or dedicated safeguards implemented by their designers.
+For the non-verbal measure, we assume that models can make choices driven by preferences that they possess, and that the resulting behavior reflects these preferences rather than factors such as a tendency to produce human-pleasing responses or dedicated safeguards implemented by their designers.

 In line with the cross-validation approach, our first \emph{key question} concerns whether the model expresses preferences that are consistent across conditions, particularly in verbal and non-verbal tasks.
 If yes, this strengthens the case that these measures track welfare.
 If not, this weakens the case that any of these measures track model welfare and, if one does, raises the question which one.